Robot: Robotic, mobile laboratory operators

-In July 2020 scientists reported the development of a mobile robot chemist and demonstrate that it can assist in experimental searches.
+In July 2020 scientists reported the development of a mobile robot chemist and demonstrated that it can assist in experimental searches.
 According to the scientists their strategy was automating the researcher rather than the instruments – freeing up time for the human researchers to think creatively – and could identify photocatalyst mixtures for hydrogen production from water that were six times more active than initial formulations.
-The modular robot can operate laboratory instruments, work nearly around the clock, and autonomously make decisions on his next actions depending on experimental results.
+The modular robot can operate laboratory instruments, work nearly around the clock, and autonomously make decisions on its next actions depending on experimental results.

 Soft-bodied robots

 Robots with silicone bodies and flexible actuators (air muscles, electroactive polymers, and ferrofluids) look and feel different from robots with rigid skeletons, and can have different behaviors.
-Soft, flexible (and sometimes even squishy) robots are often designed to mimic the biomechanics of animals and other things found in nature, which is leading to new applications in medicine, care giving, search and rescue, food handling and manufacturing, and scientific exploration.
+Soft, flexible (and sometimes even squishy) robots are often designed to mimic the biomechanics of animals and other things found in nature, which is leading to new applications in medicine, caregiving, search and rescue, food handling and manufacturing, and scientific exploration.